Canada’s IP Writing Challenge

 Do not indicate your name, contact information, affiliation, law school or any other personally identifying information within the text of your entry (including any identification marks in footnotes).

-On a separate cover sheet, indicate your name, affiliation, law school (if applicable), year/program of study (if applicable), course/professor (if applicable) address, telephone number, e-mail address and title of your paper.
+On a separate cover sheet, indicate your name, affiliation, law school (if applicable), year/program of study (if applicable), course/professor (if applicable) address, telephone number, e-mail address, the title of your paper and word count.

 If the entry is co-authored, the cover sheet must contain a statement that each author’s individual original contribution is no less than 40% of the whole paper.

-Category 1 and 2 entries should be no longer than 7,500 typed words, including footnotes.
+Category 1 and 2 entries must be no longer than 7,500 typed words, including footnotes.

 Category 3 entries should be 3,000 to 5,000 typed words, including footnotes.